drberg1000/LCS/README.md

 - LCS\_serial\_row: runs on one core and fills the matrix row wise.
 - LCS\_serial: runs on one core and fills the matrix in diagonal order.
-- LCS\_omp\_diagonal: accepts a anumber of cores as an argument and uses OpenMP for threading.
+- LCS\_omp: accepts a anumber of cores as an argument and uses OpenMP for threading.
 Otherwise, it's identical to LCS_serial.
 - LCS\_mpi: uses the Open Message Passing Interface to create an LCS routine that will run on multiple computers in a cluster as well on a multi